 When I am completely at a loss for video ideas, I just jump on YouTube and I look at what other YouTubers are creating and what I get inspired by.
 So maybe I’ll watch a couple of productivity videos and that sparks an idea of like, “Oh yea!
 I do this and I’ve never talked about it.”
 Like this context switching video.

 I will also sometimes watch travel vlogs and get ideas on how to better film in different locations and what types of shots are effectual to get.
 How much do they talk vs showing the location, etc. So you can also use it as a tool to improve your content.
-Currently my Saigon Walk video is my most watched destination video but I’m also pretty proud of my most recent Washington D.C.
-Bike Tour video.
+Currently my Hot Springs National Park video is my most watched destination video but I’m also pretty proud of my most recent Cozumel video.

 Another place to start is to think about what is relevant, right now.
 It also means it may have a short shelf life, but it’s okay to have a mix of evergreen and time specific content.